Plastic and Cosmetic Surgery and Website Information Disclaimer

 - Some appearance changes that are sought by patients could be achieved via other means, such as non-surgical methods.

-- For example, the appearance of larger breasts might be achieved by using temporary bra-fillers or padded push-up bras.
+- For example, you may achieve the appearance of larger breasts by using temporary bra-fillers or padded push-up bras.

-- The appearance of a tighter tummy might be achievable through either exercise, good nutrition and portion control as well as potentially via wearing tight-fitting or tummy-flattering garments, rather than by surgery (but if abdominal muscles have been damaged during pregnancy, you may still end up with a slightly-protruding tummy).
+- The appearance of a tighter stomach might be achievable through either exercise and nutrition.
+If abdominal muscles have been damaged during pregnancy, you may still end up with a slightly-protruding abdomen.

-So it’s important to know your Surgical and Non-surgical options before you undertake a surgical procedure, and no surgery should be taken lightly.
+So it’s important to read disclaimers and to know your Surgical and Non-surgical options before you undertake a surgical procedure.
+No surgery should be undertaken lightly.

 All surgeries have risks, even when performed by a Specialist Plastic Surgeon in an accredited Australian Hospital.
-Complications are not always uncommon and so it is important that you go into a surgery procedure choice with an awareness of all of your potential alternatives, as well as potential risks you’ll be consenting to by undergoing a surgical procedure and even a non-surgical rejuvenation procedure such as injectables or fillers.
+Complications are not always uncommon.
+So it is important that you go into a surgery procedure choice with an awareness of all of your potential alternatives, as well as potential risks you’ll be consenting to by undergoing a surgical procedure and even a non-surgical rejuvenation procedure such as injectables or fillers.

 Plastic and Cosmetic Surgery and Website Information Disclaimer: Individual Results Can Vary Significantly